MerlijnWajer/Wizzup-website/index.rst

 .. figure:: img/stats_site.png
     :scale: 25 %

-    The SRL Stats website as on http://stats.villavu.com
+    The SRL Stats website as on http://stats.villavu.com.
+    The design was taken from some free templates site, as I stink at web design
+    - at least for now.

 .. figure:: img/stats.png